 I am committed to offering each patient the best treatment options, customized to the person’s specific clinical and personal needs.
 I hold steadfast to high standards of clinical excellence, and have gained board certification in orthodontics.

 In order to stay current on changes in techniques, technologies and materials, I complete many hours of continuing orthodontic education each year.
 In addition to studying relevant journals, I regularly attend meetings and conferences and participate in seminars and lectures.
 My patients deserve only the best care with the most up-to-date, evidence-based treatment.
+Along those lines, I am also committed to organized dentistry, and currently serve as the President of the San Juan Basin Dental Society, and Secretary/Treasurer of the Rocky Mountain Society of Orthodontics.

 - American Association of Orthodontists